mzorki/tutorials/README.md

 **tutorials** is a collection of tutorials and code examples for working with Chinese language. <br>
 At this point, in contains: <br>
-* Tokenization: a file on tokenizing Chinese language (including Old and Medieval Chinese) with different means
+* Tokenization: a file on tokenizing Chinese language (including Old and Medieval Chinese) with different tools

 ## Installation & running

-The tutorials are written via Google Colab in .ipynb format.
+The tutorials are written with Google Colab in .ipynb format.
 This means, that there are two ways to run them.

 1. the default one: copy the notebook to the Google Drive account and open with Google Colab